zdefne-usgs/ocean-iso-metadata/Example/README.md

-Examples using custom style sheet:
+Examples using custom style sheet (an .xsl file needs to be placed under XSL for this to work):

 **Example 1** - run071tRX